EQEmu/eqemu-docs-v2/docs/server/operation/loading-server-data.md

 ## Horses

-* Horse data is queried immediately from the `horses` table on request of creating horse from Spell cast
+* Horse data is queried direclty from the `horses` table on request of creating horse from Spell cast

 ## Items